McDonald's faces outrage over Halal Vs Jhatka row, #BoycottMcDonalds trends on twitter

 Many questioned McDonald's why does it serve halal meat in India where 80 per cent people are non-muslims.
 The controversy has once again stirred up debate over Halal vs Jhatka.

-Well, Halal vs Jhatka are methods of slaughtering animals for consumption in two different communities.
+Well, Halal and Jhatka are methods of slaughtering animals for consumption in two different communities.
 While Muslims follow the practice of Halal, the Sikh community prefers Jhatka.

 The only problem for you people are Muslims not "Halal" or "Jhatka".That was reason for making a separate country where we can have a normal life away from your Genocide and fascist mind.
 Grow Indians. #BoycottMcDonalds pic.twitter.com/QntBg0OkXP— Ali Jutt 🇵🇰 (@AliJutt96115120) August 23, 2019